almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 In addition, have a portfolio of your own projects, demonstrates the knowledge (or lack thereof) that you have about programming, regardless of what programming language you use.

+### Which IDE (Integrated Development Environment) do you recommend?

+In my opinion, it depends on the programming language that you are coding with.

+For Java, I would recommend
+<a href="https://eclipse.org" target="_blank">Eclipse</a> as it has been the go to for Java applications
+for well over a decade.

+When it comes to C# or any other programming language, I recommend
+<a href="https://code.visualstudio.com" target="_blank">Visual Studio Code</a> as it has a number
+of plugins available for the programming language that you are coding with and is designed in a way that you do not have to move your hands between the keyboard and mouse to navigate the application.

+As an alternative, you can use Notepad++ for coding.
+A number of developers used this before VS Code was released because it does syntax highlighting for a number of languages.

+## Web Development

+### Do I need to learn Bootstrap?

+Need to, not necessarily.
+Would I recommend that you do so, yes.
+The reason being is that Bootstrap framework is used on a number of websites because it is mobile first and takes less time to style a website with its pre-defined classes.

+### Do I have to learn a JavaScript based framework?

+No you don't.
+A number of developers, myself included, do not build web applications that are heavy with JavaScript code.
+While I do know how to program with JavaScript, I do not have experience working with React, Angular, or other JavaScript based frameworks.

+### Heard that PHP (Pre-Hypertext Processor) was a dying language.
+Should I still learn it?

+While usage of PHP has declined, it will still be around for a while.
+Content Management Systems including WordPress and Drupal use it.
+In addition, most web hosting providers support it without an additional charge.
+There is no licensing cost to use PHP, so beginner programmers and businesses that have limited budgets use it for their websites to save money.
+Frameworks such as Laravel, CakePHP, and Symfony exist that help reduce the amount of time required to develop a PHP-based website or application.